BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 unless one of the tasks might block.

 A common example of performance improvements in single-processor systems is *event-driven programming*, in particular user-interface programming.
 Consider a program that performs some long-running operation and thus ends up ignoring user input and being unresponsive.
 If you have a "quit" button, you don't want to poll it in every piece of code you write.
 This produces awkward code, without any guarantee that a programmer won't forget to perform the check.
 Without concurrency, the only way to produce a responsive user interface is for all tasks to periodically check for user input.
-By creating a separate thread of execution to respond to user input, the program guarantees a certain level of responsiveness.
+By creating a separate task that responds to user input, the program guarantees a certain level of responsiveness.

 A straightforward way to implement concurrency is at the operating system level, using *processes*, which are different from threads.
 A process is a self-contained program running within its own address space.
-Processes are attractive because the operating system usually isolates one process from another so they cannot interfere with each other, which makes programming with processes relatively easy.
+Processes are attractive because the operating system usually isolates one process from another so they cannot interfere with each other, which makes programming with processes relatively easy (this is supported by Python's `multiprocessing` module).
 In contrast, threads share resources like memory and I/O, so a fundamental difficulty in writing multithreaded programs is coordinating these resources between different thread-driven tasks, so they cannot be accessed by more than one task at a time.

 Some people go so far as to advocate processes as the only reasonable approach to concurrency,^[Eric Raymond, for example, makes a strong case in *The Art of